 Patient Referral

 Dementia is a general term for a chronic or persistent decline in mental processes including memory loss, impaired reasoning, and personality changes.
-Alzheimer’s disease is the most common form of dementia, accounting for 60-80% of all cases of dementia.
-It is also the 6th leading cause of death in the United States, and over 5 million Americans are currently living with Alzheimer’s disease.
+Alzheimer’s disease is the most common form of dementia followed by vascular dementia, Lewy body dementia, and frontotemporal dementia.
+It is the 7th leading cause of death in the United States and does not have a cure.

-Caring for a loved one can be challenging and stressful, as the individual’s personality changes and cognitive function declines.
-They may even stop recognizing their nearest and dearest friends and relatives.
-As dementia progresses, the individual will require more and more care.
-As a family caregiver, it’s important to be able to recognize the signs of dying in elderly with dementia.
-Hospice can help by offering care wherever the individual resides, providing physical, emotional and spiritual care to the patient and support their family.
+As a family caregiver, it’s important to be able to recognize the signs that death is near with dementia.
+When necessary, hospice can help by offering care wherever the individual resides, providing physical, emotional and spiritual care to the patient and support to their family.

 Final Six Months